readium/readium-lcp-server/README.md

 - `port`: the listening port, `8990` by default
 - `public_base_url`: the public base URL, used by the license server and the frontend test server to communicate with this server; combination of the host and port values on http by default; as this server is exposed on the Web in production, a domain name should be present in the URL.
 - `database`: the URI formatted connection string to the database, `sqlite3://file:lsd.sqlite?cache=shared&mode=rwc` by default
-- `auth_file`: mandatory; the authentication file using the Apache `htpasswd` format.
-Passwords must be encrypted using MD5.
+- `auth_file`: mandatory; the path to the password file introduced above.

 - `license_link_url`: mandatory; the url template representing the url from which a license can be fetched from the provider's frontend server.
 This url will be inserted in the 'license' link of every status document.
 It must be the url of a server acting as a proxy between the user request and the License Server.
 Such proxy is mandatory, as the License Server  does not possess user information needed to craft a license from its identifier.
 If the test frontend server is used as a proxy, the url must be of the form "http://<frontend-server-url>/api/v1/licenses/{license_id}" (note the /api/v1 section).